Asherbeck10/Asherbeck10/README.md

 # 💹 Financial Markets

-Before and alongside my software engineering career, I developed extensive experience in **financial markets and financial products**.
+My software engineering background is complemented by **20+ years of experience in financial markets and financial products**.

 This gives me a strong understanding of the domain behind financial technology systems, including: